schlagert/syslog/README.md

 ### Large Profile

-Numbers get interesting when large strings need to be copied into message queues and want to get formatted inside the main logging process.
+Numbers get interesting when large strings need to be formatted and copied around. `log4erl` as well as `lager` do the actual message formatting inside the internal event managers.
+Additionally, these frameworks pass around the unprocessed format string and its argument list.

-`syslog` is now able to score by offloading the formatting work into the logging processes and by exchanging binaries with the internal logging process.
+`syslog` on the other hand, is now able to score by offloading the formatting work into the logging processes and by exchanging binaries with the internal logging server.

 <img src="https://cloud.githubusercontent.com/assets/404313/16836747/5f04b848-49bf-11e6-9c28-603eb66036f4.png" alt="large benchmark" />

 Interestingly, the total duration is excellent for all frameworks.
 Most probably, copying the large terms makes the logging processes slow enough that `lager`'s backend throttling can kick in and prevent the internal message queue from growing too much.
-Again it could be observed that some senders were blocked over 10 seconds.
+However, it could be observed again that some senders were blocked over 10 seconds.

 TODO more details?